jidongxiao/CSCI1200-DataStructures/hws/10_instagram_notifications/README.md

 ```

 then:
-1. We do not aggregate the follow notifications, because the number of follow notifications are just 2 and they are not consecutive.
+1. We do not aggregate the follow notifications, because the number of follow notifications is just 2 and they are not consecutive.
-2. We do not aggregate the comment notifications, because the number of comment notifications are just 3, even though they are consecutive.
+2. We do not aggregate the comment notifications, because the number of comment notifications is just 3, even though they are consecutive.

 But in this next example, we have 4 comment notifications and 2 follow notifications: